bitpass-live/bitpass-app/README.md

 # BitPass

-**BitPass** is a decentralized ticketing platform that allows event organizers to create events, sell tickets, and manage check-ins using Bitcoin Lightning Network and Nostr technology.
+**BitPass** is a ticketing platform that allows event organizers to create events, sell tickets, and manage check-ins using Bitcoin Lightning Network and Nostr technology.

 ## 🚀 Features